dokester/BayesicFitting/README.md

  + 11 October 2018 version 1.0.8
    * refactoring the setting of attributes in Models
    * documentation (manual, design, etc.) updated.
+ + 28 December 2018 version 2.0.0
+   * see above in Whats new.